-These phrases indicate that more than a numerical answer may be required, and fulfils the Level 2 skill standards of learners being expected to be able to use the knowledge and skills required to recognise and obtain a solution or solutions to complex problems.

-For both levels in some examples, marks were occasionally not awarded due to the lack of explanation or justification of learners' choices or responses, learners have merely stated 'Yes' or 'No' as their final response without a supporting explanation and in some cases without any calculations.
+These phrases indicate to the learners that more than a final numerical answer or comment is required, and fulfills the Level 2 skill standards of learners being expected to be able to use the knowledge and skills required to recognise and obtain a solution or solutions to complex problems.
+Examples seen in both levels of assessment meant that some marks were occasionally not awarded due to the lack of explanation or justification of learners' choices or responses, learners have merely stated 'Yes' or 'No' as their final response without a supporting explanation and in some cases without any calculations.
 In such cases this has usually resulted in no marks being awarded for that task.
 Some tasks require all working out to be shown so learners must be encouraged to ensure that they show all working, even if this has been completed on paper when undertaking an online assessment.
-Any such working out should be transferred to the online assessment.
+Any such working out should also be transferred to the online assessment.

-Learners also need to ensure that they use correct symbols, especially for online assessments, i.e. use of a colon when indicating a ratio; use of a forward slash (/) when indicating fractions to make it absolutely clear what the learner means.
+Learners also need to ensure that they use correct symbols, especially for online assessments, ie use of a colon when indicating a ratio, not a forward slash; the use of a forward slash (/) is advised when indicating fractions or for division calculations with the result of the calculation being given as well, to make it absolutely clear what the learner means.
+Learners also need to ensure that any written calculations are clearly shown with the result of that calculation also given.
+The use of an asterix is also acceptable as a multiplication symbol.

-There have been a range of assessments that have included a variety of suitable topics to engage learners of all ages and abilities.
+The assessments have comprised a variety of suitable topics that are aimed at engaging learners of all ages and abilities.
 The assessments are generic and are considered to be accessible by a range of learners of all abilities.

 All assessments can be adapted to provide access for learners with specific learning needs, such as enlarged print, braille and coloured scripts.
+The online assessment system has a facility to enable coloured overlays to be used by learners who require it.

-A full suite of learning resources is available on the NCFE website that can provide opportunities for learners to fully prepare for their assessments.
+A full suite of learning resources is available on the NCFE website that provides opportunities for learners to fully prepare for their assessments.
 This includes sample assessments and resources such as subject content specific information sheets, customisable PowerPoints and learner activity and answer sheets along with learner checklists that can be used in teaching environments or as self-directed study.